Child sex abuse -- thirty years as a protection worker

 I think almost all of us come into contact with adult survivors of childhood abuse -- it is so widespread.
 Thanks for for your comment.
 Lynda

-Annette Thomas from Northeast Texas on September 14, 2010:
+Annette Thomas from United States on September 14, 2010:

 This is heartwrenching.
 I, myelf come into contact with many adult victims of childhood sexual abuse.
 It makes me angry to no end.
 I'm glad you are able to express this in order to reach others for the cause.
 Keep writing!